 EJ communities were mapped using U.S. EPA's EJScreen tool (https://ejscreen.epa.gov/mapper/).
-URC communities were not added to the map as they are communities that have little or no representation in water policy and/or water resource management projects and cannot be mapped using MHI or economic data.
+Although tribal lands were included in the map, in general URC communities were not added to the map as they are communities that have little or no representation in water policy and/or water resource management projects and cannot be mapped using MHI or economic data.